vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 In backupSyncController, it checks for any VolumePluginBackup CRs that need to be synced from backup location, and syncs them to cluster if needed.

-#### Life cycle of VolumePlugin(Backup|Restore) CRs
-`VolumePluginBackup` provides the progress of the Backup operation that volumesnapshotter is performing, and also the status of Backup operation once it is performed.
-This information i.e., number of volumes in Backup, size of each volume's snapshot will be helpful to users if it is available on the clusters where restore operation will be performed.

-So, VolumePluginBackup will be useful as long as backed up data is available at backup location.
-When the Backup is deleted either by manually or due to expiration, VolumePluginBackup also can be deleted.
 `processRequest` of `backupDeletionController` will perform deletion of VolumePluginBackup before volumesnapshotter's DeleteSnapshot is called.

 Another alternative is: